Our science is geared towards care of human lives

 Two types of lytic enzymes

-By connecting chemistry and physics of this proteins, Telum is leveraging the combinative potential of these two approaches to advance new research.
+By connecting chemistry and physics of proteins with machine learning, Telum is leveraging the combinative potential of NLEs and protein engineering to advance in new research.